 A white themed wedding is clean and contemporary.
 Here’s Amy Atlas with her beautiful white wedding setting.
-My what big balloons you have there… Balloons are not that commonly seen on weddings here.
 This is a great idea…

 Check out the all-white multi-layered wedding cake below.
 Very elegant and sophisticated, eh?
 The details can be seen and appreciated from afar.
 If you’re planning an all white wedding it’s good to think of a secondary color to contrast or complement.
 Something like champagne gold adds a touch of glamour.

 If you’re having an all-white theme, you may be tempted to get white flowers to be the base of your hand bouquet.
 To add a touch of interest try incorporating another color so that the flowers would not get lost in a sea of white.
 You can try matching the bouquet with ribbons of gold, silver or for the daring, black.
 Dramatic monochromatic!

 Usually large white flowers are matched with some greens and smaller flowers for a bit of contrast and interest.

 I love this cascading floral composition and the combination fresh green and off-white below.
 Beautiful!

 I rarely see wedding favors acting as centrepieces at a wedding reception here.
 Here’s a creative idea — plain white favor boxes are stacked to form a “wedding cake”.